 This article is an overview for parents.
 It covers a brief explanation of what the Zones of Regulation are, how they’re taught to children, and how you can begin using the concepts in your own home.

-It does not serve as a replacement for the official Zones Framework, simply a starting point for parents who want to learn more.
+It does not serve as a replacement for the official Zones Framework, simply a starting point for parents who want to find out more.

 The Zones of Regulation uses four colors to help children self-identify how they’re feeling and categorize it based on color.